d-rybakov/ml-delivery-framework/phase-1-business-understanding/P01_Situation_Assessment_Report_G.md

 *\[**Example**: The document is structured as follows:*

-*Section 3 provides an overview of available resources, including human, data, and technical assets.*
+*Section [Resource Inventory](#resource-inventory) provides an overview of available resources, including human, data, and technical assets.*

-*Section 4 outlines key requirements, assumptions, and constraints shaping the initiative.*
+*Section [Requirements, Assumptions, and Constraints](#requirements,-assumptions,-and-constraints) outlines key requirements, assumptions, and constraints shaping the initiative.*

-*Section 5 presents a high-level cost-benefit perspective.*
+*Section [Cost-Benefit Overview](#cost-benefit-overview) presents a high-level cost-benefit perspective.*

-*Section 6 identifies dependencies and external factors influencing the project context.\]*
+*Section [Dependencies and External Factors](#dependencies-and-external-factors) identifies dependencies and external factors influencing the project context.\]*

 # References